hire-us/hire-us/README.md

 ## Infrastructure

-Everything was deployed to AWS.
+Everything was deployed on AWS.
 Nothing special here: ec2, rds (postgresql), s3.
 Host setup with ansible.

-Some compute intensive things was hosted on hetzner: ELK stack, OSX VM's, Android emulators.
+Some compute intensive things were hosted on hetzner: ELK stack, OSX VM's, Android emulators.
 We were able to keep our bills sane due to this segregation.

 We know how to run e2e tests on OSX in KVM.
 It gives us the ability to run tests for Android and IOS on the same machine.